Conservatives see best chance in 18 years to cut welfare bill

 LONDON Prime Minister David Cameron's Conservatives have their best chance in almost two decades to remould Britain's economy next week, in their first budget statement after an unexpectedly decisive election victory.

-Freed from needing the support of their former coalition partners, the Liberal Democrats, Conservatives want to reduce borrowing faster this year and set out plans to cut the annual welfare bill by 12 billion pounds ($18.7 billion).
+Freed from needing the support of their former coalition partners, the Liberal Democrats, Conservatives want to reduce borrowing faster this year and set out plans to cut the annual welfare bill by 12 billion pounds.

-Since he took office in 2010, deficit reduction has been a central theme for finance minister George Osborne, who Cameron views as a potential successor.
-Now Osborne has a chance to make his mark with the first budget by a fully Conservative administration since November 1996.

 Osborne is likely to take advantage of a growing economy and a new mandate for spending cuts to move faster towards his goal of running a budget surplus within three years.